1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 6. Type a name for the stack in the "Stack name" field.
    > **Note**
    >
-   > 📄 We use `op-scim-bridge` as a shorthand for 1Password SCIM bridge throughout our examples and supporting documentation, but the choice is arbitrary.
+   > 📄 We use `op-scim-bridge` as a shorthand for 1Password SCIM Bridge throughout our examples and supporting documentation, but the choice is arbitrary.
 CloudFormation will use the stack name (or a truncated version where needed) as a prefix when naming the created AWS resources.
 7. Leave the default value already supplied for "VPC CIDR range" unless you require something different for your environment.
 8. Select the Route 53 hosted zone in which to create DNS records.
 9. Replace `scim.example.com` with a domain name for your SCIM bridge that is in the domain of this hosted zone.